RenderKit/openpgl/README.md

 SampleData generated during rendering.
 It stores the (radiance/photon) samples generated during rendering.
 The implementation is thread save and supports concurrent adding of samples from multiple threads.
-As a result only one instance of this container is needed per rendering process.
+As a result, only one instance of this container is needed per rendering process.
 The stored samples are later used by the Field class to train/learn the guiding field (i.e., radiance field) for a scene.